bartongroup/RATS/README.md

 ### Dependencies

-The package depends on a few additional CRAN packages, which you may need to install first, if they are not present already:
+The package depends on a few third-party packages, which you may need to install first, if they are not present already:

 `install.packages(c("data.table", "matrixStats", "ggplot2", "shiny"), dependencies=TRUE)`

-If you have trouble installing these dependencies, your system could be missing source compilers for C and/or Fortran, and possibly other libraries, which you can see by scrolling back through the output to look for the errors.
+If you have trouble installing these dependencies, your system could be missing source compilers for C and/or Fortran, and possibly other libraries, which you can see by scrolling back through the installation output to look for the errors.
 Please refer to the R manual for help.

 ### Installation